dogecoinfoundation/dogecoin.com/content/dogepedia/articles/how-can-my-business-accept-dogecoin.md

 If you have a bricks-and-mortar business where payments are made in person, it’s common for merchants to print a QR code that is scanned by customers’ smartphones to streamline the transaction process.

 If you have an ecommerce store, companies like Coinbase Commerce and BitPay make accepting Dogecoin a breeze, and include integrations with popular platforms like Shopify, WooCommerce, and Opencard!

+***

+*Dogecoin and the Dogecoin Foundation is not affiliated with the companies mentioned in this article.*